typesupply/opentype-cookbook/website/content/introduction.md

 ## Getting Help

 If you have trouble understanding anything, need help with your features or anything like that, please post your questions on the [UAFDKOML (Unofficial Adobe Font Developent Kit For OpenType Mailing List)](https://groups.google.com/forum/#!forum/uafdkoml) or start a discussion on [Type Drawers](http://typedrawers.com).
-I'm unfortunately not able to help with questions directly due to time constraints.
+I’m unfortunately not able to help with questions directly due to time constraints.

 ## Feedback